Originally published: December 23, 2018

 How can you tell if your myopia management strategy has been a success?
-Our new Myopia Profile 'Managing Myopia Guidelines' infographics (free to download and available in eight languages) are designed to translate research into practice, and is a world first, evidence based clinical decision making tool designed to fill in a gap in the currently available resources.
+Our new Myopia Profile 'Managing Myopia Guidelines' infographics (free to download and available in eight languages) are designed to translate research into practice, and are a world first, evidence based clinical decision making tool designed to fill in a gap in the currently available resources.
 One of the key gaps in putting myopia management into practice is how to gauge success in your strategy.
 There are a few complicating factors in this.

 To use the analogy of glaucoma again (for more, read the blog How myopic dioptres are like IOP), if an eye care practitioner is commencing topical glaucoma treatment, within a few weeks there is a clear indicator of whether the treatment has worked – is the IOP lower?
 There is some immediate feedback – but whether that IOP is low enough for that person or not is something which can only be established over time.
 In myopia management, we don’t have any immediate gauge of success, like a lower IOP, to be able to measure.
 We do need to ensure good acuity with our optical treatment, and ensure a minimal side effect profile with atropine treatment, but other than that, we similarly have to wait and see.